-There is some controversy about what exactly a cobra is, and the number of cobra species ranges from 28 to about 270 depending on how a cobra is defined.
-Genetically “true” cobras are members of the genus Naja, but many other snakes, including the black mamba and king cobra, while not members of this genus, are commonly considered cobras because they possess hoods, poisonous fangs and the ability to raise the upper part of their body.
+There is some disagreement about what exactly a cobra is, and the number of cobra species ranges from 28 to about 270 depending on how a cobra is defined.
+Genetically, “true” cobras are members of the genus Naja, but according to Viernum, often “the name cobra references several species of snakes, most of which are in the venomous snake family Elapidae.
+Elpididae includes other snakes like coral snakes, kraits and mambas.”
+Many of these snakes either possess hoods or the ability to raise the upper part of their body.

 Colors vary widely from species to species.
 There are red, yellow, black, mottled, banded and many other colors and patterns of cobra.

 Cobras are large snakes; many species reach more than 6 feet long (2 meters).
 According to Cape Snake Conservation, the forest cobra is the largest true cobra, reaching 10 feet (3 m), and Ashe’s spitting cobra is 9 feet (2.7 m), making it the world’s largest spitting cobra.
 The smallest species is the Mozambique spitting cobra, which is about 4 feet long (1.2 m).
 King cobras, the longest of all venomous snakes, can reach 18 feet (5.5 m).

 “The most well-known distinctive physical characteristic of cobras is their hood,” said Viernum.
 “Hooding occurs when the snake spreads out its neck ribs forming a flattened, widened section of its body near the head.”
 This creates a stunning, and threatening, spectacle.